Quantum Neural Network Classifiers: A Tutorial: Amplitude-encoding based QNNs

 In the above sections, we have discussed the structures and features of amplitude-encoding based QNNs.
 Here, we start to numerically explore the performances of amplitude-encoding based QNNs under different hyper-parameter settings.
 To make the benchmarks more organized, we first list the hyper-parameters in this subsection as well as present some basic codes to numerically build the framework while leaving the benchmarks of these QNNs' performances in the next subsection.

 \textbf{Entangling layers.} When designing a QNN structure, it is convenient to encode the variational parameters into single-qubit gates.
 At the same time, we also need entangling layers to connect different qubits.
 For this purpose, we design two sets of entangling layers.
-First, we consider entangling layers in a digital circuit setting, e.g., these entangling layers are composed of Controlled-NOT gates or Controlled-Z gates (see Fig.~\ref{ent_layer}(a-c) for illustrations): \begin{jllisting} using Yao, YaoPlots using Quantum_Neural_Network_Classifiers: ent_cx, ent_cz, params_layer
+First, we consider entangling layers in a digital circuit setting, e.g., these entangling layers are composed of Controlled-NOT gates or Controlled-Z gates (see Fig.~\ref{ent_layer}(a-c) for illustrations):